-Use the correct type of gas (natural or propane/LP).
+Use the correct type of gas (natural or propane/ LP).
 If your gas supply is not the correct gas type, do not install heater.
 Call dealer where you bought heater for proper type heater.

-WARNING: This appliance is equipped for natural or propane/LP gas.
+WARNING: This appliance is equipped for either natural gas or propane/LP gas but not both.
+Gas type is indicated on the rating plate.
 Field conversion is not permitted.